Singleton-Optimized Conformal Prediction: Introduction

 While validity is essential, the practical utility of a prediction set is determined by its \emph{efficiency}.
 For instance, a trivial set containing all labels is valid but uninformative.
 In practice, efficiency is often evaluated by the expected size of the sets $\mathbb{E}_X[|C(X)|]$.
 A variety of works have studied how to achieve small sets on average, ranging from choosing suitable nonconformity scores to explicit optimization approaches \citep[see e.g.,][etc]{takeuchi2020contributions,sadinle2019least, romano2020classification, angelopoulos2021uncertainty, kiyani2024length}.

 However, average size is not necessarily the ideal measure of efficiency.
 Often, the most desirable outcome is an unambiguous prediction, a \emph{singleton set} containing only one label.
 A set of size two or more may require additional human intervention or changing the workflow when used in downstream analysis, and thus brings an outsized cost.
 This motivates an alternative efficiency criterion, first conceptualized in \cite{vovk2005algorithmic} as the M-criterion, which seeks to minimize the probability of producing a non-singleton set, $\mathbb{P}_X[|C(X)| > 1]$.
-We refer to this as the \emph{singleton objective}.
-To our knowledge, practical conformal prediction methods that aim to optimize the singleton objective have not yet been developed.
+We refer to this as the \emph{singleton objective}. \footnote{ Strictly speaking, a singleton set refers to a cardinality of exactly one ($|C(X)|=1$).
+In this work, we use the term ``singleton objective'' to broadly refer to the goal of minimizing the probability of returning multiple labels ($|C(X)| > 1$).
+As we discuss below in our experiments, zero sets occur extremely rarely, and so the two objectives effectively coincide.} To our knowledge, practical conformal prediction methods that aim to optimize the singleton objective have not yet been developed.

 In this work, we bridge this gap by developing conformal prediction sets motivated by optimizing a combination of the singleton objective and the expected length for classification problems, subject to coverage.
 We begin by formulating this as an optimization problem over prediction sets (which are discrete variables).
 Our main contributions are then as follows: \begin{enumerate} \item \textbf{Nonconformity score inspired by singleton objective.} We use the singleton objective as inspiration to define a nonconformity score aiming to enhance singleton probability.
 Since the original optimization problem is constrained, we consider its Lagrangian, which we show is separable across $x$.
 We show that for each fixed $x$, the optimal prediction set is the set of top-few labels, and that the prediction sets are nested as the Lagrangian penalty parameter increases.
 This motivates us to define a nonconformity score based on nested conformal prediction \citep{vovk2005algorithmic,gupta2022nested}.